 Co-working spaces are popping up in cities across the country.
-These spaces are ideal for traveling workers, freelancers and anyone who needs a space to do their work while they’re in town.
+These spaces are ideal for travelling workers, freelancers and anyone who needs a space to do their work while they’re in town.

 The trick is finding a space that meets your needs, regardless of what those are.
 How can you find the perfect co-working space anywhere you go?